-Patrick Bracher is a banking and finance lawyer based in Johannesburg.
+Patrick Bracher is an insurance lawyer based in Johannesburg.

 Patrick is known for his clear opinions, practical advice and plain language.
-He edits most of the publications issued by Norton Rose Fulbright South Africa.
-He has written countless articles himself and presented many lectures and seminars.
+He has written countless articles and presented many lectures and seminars.
 He is a constitutional lawyer and he hosts a fortnightly radio programme on the Bill of Rights.

 He commenced his legal career in the coastal city of Port Elizabeth, South Africa, straight from high school.
 While doing his articles, he simultaneously studied law by correspondence through the University of South Africa – one of the world’s foremost correspondence universities.
 He qualified as an attorney at the age of 22, thereafter gaining extensive experience in most fields of law.
 He joined the practice in 1988.